A relaxation of the Directed Disjoint Paths problem: a global congestion metric helps: Introduction

-Since positive results for the \textsc{Directed Disjoint Paths} problem are not common in the literature, specially on general digraphs, we consider our algorithmic results to be of particular interest.
-Furthermore, the kernelization algorithm also brings good news for the \textsc{Steiner Network} problem.
-Feldmann and Marx in~\cite{feldmann_et_al:LIPIcs:2016:6306} showed that the tractability of the \textsc{Steiner Network} problem when parameterized by the number of requests depends on how the requests are structured.
-Our result adds to the latter by showing that the problem remains \textsc{FPT} if we drop this structural condition on the requests but add $d$, the number of vertices \emph{not} in the solution, as a parameter.
-More details can be found in Section~\ref{section:routing_and_related_problems}.
+Since positive results for the \textsc{Directed Disjoint Paths} problem are not common in the literature, especially in general digraphs, we consider our algorithmic results to be of particular interest.
+Furthermore, the kernelization algorithm also brings good news for the \textsc{Steiner Network} problem: when $s = 0$ Feldmann and Marx in~\cite{feldmann_et_al:LIPIcs:2016:6306} showed that the tractability of the \textsc{Steiner Network} problem when parameterized by the number of requests depends on how the requests are structured.
+Our result adds to the latter by showing that the problem remains \textsc{FPT} if we drop this structural condition on the request set but add $d$, the number of vertices occurring in at most $s$ paths of the solution, as a parameter.
+More details can be found in Section~\ref{sec:defs}.

 Table~\ref{table:summary_of_results} shows a summary of our algorithmic and complexity results, which altogether provide an accurate picture of the parameterized complexity of the \tbdp problem for distinct choices of the parameters.